 - Close your eyes, relax your shoulders, and take several slow, deep breaths while focusing on the symptom that you want relief from.

 - Switch hands and repeat this exercise.

 Feeling inspired by the power of FAST?
 NET offers a comprehensive approach to whole-body wellness.
 Unlock even more benefits than FAST alone in NET sessions.

 FAST can be helpful at any time, since you could have stressors that you are not even conscious of.
 I recommend using FAST 5 or more times per day, and pairing it with a cue to help make it a new habit.
 For example, you might do FAST as soon as you get in your car, and again when you arrive at your destination.
 You can also use FAST any time that you are experiencing symptoms.

 Hand Position Variations to Accommodate Injuries and Arthritis

 Occasionally people with injuries or conditions such as arthritis find the recommended hand position for using FAST to be challenging or uncomfortable.
 If that is the case for you, there is an alternative hand position that may be easier.

 If arthritis in the fingers makes bending them less than comfortable, consider keeping all fingers straight while holding the pulse points with the palms facing opposite directions, instead of wrapping your hand around the opposite wrist to hold the pulse points.

-How to Measure Your Results with FAST
+How to Measure Your Results from First-Aid Stress Tool (FAST)

 Ranking Your Symptom Intensity